 Just prior to the 2020 presidential election, Jeanne was invited to address the Business Council of Westchester as part of their "Political Leadership Series: Road to the White House & the Battle for the US Senate and Congress".

-Jeanne is a member of KeyNote Women Speakers a nonprofit international organization whose mission is to bring diversity to speaking stages across the world.
-You can learn more about their work and book Jeanne for your next speaking engagement by clicking on the link below.
+Jeanne is a member of KeyNote Women Speaker, a nonprofit international organization whose mission is to bring diversity to speaking stages across the world.

 One of Jeanne’s signature speeches, “Practice Postponing Persuasion" draws on research into what makes a great leader.
 Other topics include: ~ Adapting to Crises: A Sector Agnostic Handbook ~ Lessons for Leadership ~ Pathways for All: Opening the Corridors ~Gender Diversity & Strategic Planning ~ 21st C Political Risk ~ Ark of the Covenant: Lessons from Framers ~ Mitigating Political Risk ~ Forgotten Founders ~ It’s the System: The Critical Nature of Structure & Mission

 Jeanne was invited by the Department of State to speak about the state of American elections to members of the foreign press gathered at the NY Foreign Press Center, United Nations Plaza

 Sponsored by the ITPS, the Huguenot & NR Historical Association, & IC, “Legacies of the Constitution” was a roundtable discussion to commemorate Constitution Day.

 Jeanne spoke to members of the League of Women Voters during their annual luncheon about the impact of the Supreme Court's decision in Shelby on the Voting Rights Act, as well as the history of the Electoral College.